sophsh/potato/README.md

 - Each object {} is an instance of the clock timer.
 - Within each object:
   - "timeout": is the time in milliseconds of the timer
-  - "type": is one of "tomato", "shortBreak", or "longBreak"
+  - "type": is one of "potato", "shortBreak", or "longBreak"
   - "date": is the exact date and time string in the [ISOString format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString)